Is it better to rent or buy your next home in today’s landscape of rising home prices and interest rates?

 Renting with bad credit

 Only 43% of landlords who participated in the survey said they run credit checks on tenants.
-While finding individual landlords that don’t check credit is difficult, with a little research you can find them.
-You might want to check out this article on 8 things people with bad credit can do to be approved for a rental property.
+While finding individual landlords that don’t check credit is difficult, you can find them with a little research.
+You might want to check out this article on 8 things people with bad credit can do to approve a rental property.

 Improve your credit score